Dropshipping Tariff Risk Checker

 • How much you have already adapted your setup

-Based on your answers, the tool estimates whether your setup looks very low, low, medium, high, or severe risk and points you toward the changes worth focusing on next.
+Based on your answers, the tool estimates whether your setup looks very low, low, medium, high, or severe risk.
+It also points you toward the changes worth focusing on next.

 Important note about this tool

-The best use of this tool is to get a quick strategic read on your setup, then use that result to decide whether you need to improve margins, move inventory closer to customers, or reduce reliance on China-first fulfillment.
+The best way to use this tool is to get a quick strategic read on your store.
+From there, you can decide whether to improve margins, move inventory closer to customers, reduce China-first fulfillment, or review your setup with a customs professional.

 Want the full guide?